 The FM radio and 15 alarm sounds give plenty of options to wake up to, and you can program an alarm for each day of the week independently.

-The main issues are the complicated sequences of buttons needed to program it and the basic speaker quality.
+The main downside is the complicated sequences of buttons needed to program it.

 Lumie Sunrise Alarm

-Key features: 30 min sunrise, sunset, 6 extra colours, alarm tones, one alarm, reading light, night light, dimmable clock.
+Key features: Sunrise, auto-off timer but no sunset, 6 extra colours, alarm tones, one alarm, reading light, night light, dimmable clock.

 Price: $$